 Proposed as the site of the death and resurrection of Jesus the Church of the Holy Sepulchre is one of the holiest places in Christianity and has been the site of pilgrimages since the 4th century.
 However, even this most venerated shrine could not escape the quirks of human nature, vanity, pride and envy.

 Even from its earliest days Christianity was subject to splintering, creating numerous denominations and sects, all claiming to be the only true school of followers of Jesus Christ.
-The most prominent of these fought bitterly over the centuries for the dominance over the holy places in Palestine.
+The most prominent of these fought bitterly over the centuries for the dominance over the holy places in the Holy Land.
 During the time of Muslim dominance over the area, a government equally hostile to all Christian denominations, no one sect could achieve a clear advantage over the others.
 As the disputes rolled on, the methods of gaining advantage became ever more dubious including outright bribery, blackmail, and the use of force.

 Today, the current situation is an uneasy status quo, a kind of an fragile compromise reached in several stages, through the mediation of the Ottoman empire and several European powers.